 Behavioural interview questions:

 1. Describe a situation in which you played a key role in helping your team succeed.
 What did you contribute?
-What was the outcome?
+What

 2. Describe the most significant or creative presentation that you have had to complete.